spitschan/ShapeToolbox/doc/source/installation.rst

   addpath('C:\MATLAB\ShapeToolbox\m')

 on Windozy ones.
-Of course, edit the path above to where you actually have the files.
+Of course, edit the path above according to where you actually have the files.

 That's it.
 Add that command to your startup-file, either ``.octaverc`` (for Octave) or ``startup.m`` (for Matlab) to